ncsereoka/Witwicky/README.md

 -   Start training by executing `python train.py args_train_nyu.txt` from the main directory.

-## Other ssues you might encounter
+## Other issues you might encounter

 -   Missing libraries (e.g. **libcudart**):
     -   Make sure you link them: